-Hight away SOMETIMES HER HAND WAS INSTANTLY SUCCESSFUL AND SNATCHED A PIECE OF GARBAGE IN A WINK.
-OTHER TIMES JUST THE FINGERS STRETCHED, PATTING, SEARCHING FOR SOMETHING, ANYTHING, TO DIGEST.
+SOMETIMES HER HAND WAS SUCCESSFUL RIGHT AWAY, AND SNATCHED A PIECE OF GARBAGE IN A BLINK.
+OTHER TIMES THE FINGERS JUST STRETCHED, PATTING, SEARCHING FOR SOMETHING, ANYTHING, TO EAT.
 LIKE A TINY STARFISH-LEFT HANDED, LIKE ME.
-I'VE WATCHED RACOONS MORE choosey SELECTIVE WHEN RUMMAGING TRASH CANS.
+I'VE WATCHED RACOONS MORE CHOOSEY WITH TRASH CANS.
 SHE WASN'T PICKY.
 ANYTHING NOT METAL, GLASS OR PAPER WAS FOOD TO HER.
-SHE RELIED NOT ON HER EYES, BUT HER FINGERTIPS ALONE TO IDENTIFY NOURISHMENT.
-K RATION REFUSE, SCRAPS FROM PACKAGES SENT WITH LOVE FROM MOM FULL moldy OF CRUMBLING CUP CAKES, FRUIT.
+SHE RELIED NOT ON HER EYES, BUT HER FINGERTIPS ALONE TO FIND NOURISHMENT.
+K RATION REFUSE, SCRAPS FROM PACKAGES SENT WITH LOVE FROM MOM FULL OF CRUMBLING CUP CAKES, FRUIT.
 AN ORANGE, SOFT NOW AND BLACKENED WITH ROT LIES JUST BEYOND HER FINGERS.
 SHE FUMBLES FOR IT.
 MY RELIEF GUARD COMES OVER, SEES HER HAND AND SHAKES HIS HEAD SMILING.
-AS HE APPROACHES HER SHE RAISES UP AND IN WHAT LOOKS LIKE A
+AS HE APPROACHES HER SHE RAISES UP AND IN WHAT LOOKS LIKE A HURRIED, EVEN AUTOMATIC, GESTURE SHE SAYS SOMETHING IN KOREAN.
+SOUNDS LIKE 'YUM YUM'.

-HURRIED, EVEN AUTOMATIC, GESTURE SHE MOUTHS THE in Karea Sounded like ONLY ENGLISH SHE'D BEEN TAUGHT.
-YUM YUM.
-SHE SMILES, REACHES FOR THE SOLDIER'S CROTCH, TOUCHES IT.
+Transfer this section [] below to CHAP 12 tk [SHE SMILES, REACHES FOR THE SOLDIER'S CROTCH, TOUCHES IT.
 HIS REVULSION SURPRISES HIM.
 YUM YUM?
-AS SOON AS I LOOK AWAY FROM HER HAND TO HER FACE, SEE THE TWO MISSING TEETH, THE FALL OF BLACK HAIR ABOVE EAGER EYES, HE her arm, BLOWS HER AWAY.
+AS SOON AS I LOOK AWAY FROM HER HAND TO HER FACE, SEE THE TWO MISSING TEETH, THE FALL OF BLACK HAIR ABOVE EAGER EYES, HE BLOWS HER AWAY.
 ONLY THE HAND REMAINS, CLUTCHING ITS TREASURE, A SPOTTED, ROTTING ORANGE.

-1 to

 EVERY CIVILIAN I EVER MET IN THAT COUNTRY WOULD (AND DID) DIE TO DEFEND THEIR CHILDREN.
 STILL I KNEW THERE WERE A FEW WHO MARKETED THEM.
-THINKING BACK ON IT NOW, I THINKK THE RELIEF GUARD FELT MORE THAN REVULSION.
-I THINK HE FELT TEMPTED AND THAT IS WHAT HE HAD TO KILL.
+THINKING BACK ON IT disGust NOW, I THINK THE GUARD FELT MORE THAN REVULSION.
+I THINK HE FELT TEMPTED AND THAT IS WHAT HE HAD TO KILL. opened his mouth to speak.
+Frank leaned in class and heard his friend say "I'm-a tall Marys."
+Later when Stuff asked what he said, The urine on Mike's ponts had frozen.
+It changed him.
+What died malignance.
+As children they had chased after straving cows.
+YUM YUM.

-YUM YUM

-to him

-8.